TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 ### From Fragment Shader (`FragmentRaymarching.cginc`)

-#### `FragmentTransmittanceAndIntegratedIntensityAndDepth`
+#### `FragmentTransmittanceAndIntegratedIntensitiesAndDepth`

 Input Parameters:

-* `float2 uv_depth`: uv for performing depth texture lookup
+* `float linear01Depth`: lookup of scene depth converted to 0-1 fraction
 * `float3 ray`: world-space view ray of the pixel (not normalized)
 * `float offset`: raymarch position offset along the ray
-* `sampler2D _CameraDepthTexture`: The depth texture

 Output Parameters:

 * `out float3 worldSpaceDirection`: normalized world-space direction of the view ray
+* `out float depthWeighted`: average depth value along the ray

 Returns:

-`float4` with transmittance in r, integrated sun intensity in g, integrated ambient intensity in b, and average depth in a channels respectively.
+`float4` with transmittance in r, integrated sun intensity in g, integrated ambient intensities in b and a channels respectively.

+##### Depth

 In most rendering pipelines and pathways where we will be implementing volumetric clouds, the camera's [depth texture](https://docs.unity3d.com/Manual/SL-DepthTextures.html) will be made available separately by Unity after rendering opaque objects.

-This function samples the depth texture to determine if an opaque objects exists at finite depth, using the `SAMPLE_DEPTH_TEXTURE` macro from _UnityCG.cginc_.
+The `linear01Depth` parameter is obtained by sampling the depth texture to determine if an opaque objects exists at finite depth, using the `SAMPLE_DEPTH_TEXTURE` macro from _UnityCG.cginc_.
 As discussed in the [depth texture](https://docs.unity3d.com/Manual/SL-DepthTextures.html) page, this is not the depth in meters, but a packed value ranging from 0-1 or 1-0, depending on the UNITY_REVERSED_Z
 [preprocessor macro](https://docs.unity3d.com/Manual/SL-BuiltinMacros.html).

-We can check for the existence of an object by checking the sample's value against the largest possible depth value in this range.

-By using `LinearEyeDepth(...)` we can determine the distance of the opaque object, and use that to stop raymarching.
+Then we use the `Linear01Depth(...)` function to convert to a true linear fraction of the camera's possible depth.

+If `linear01Depth` is 1, that means there was no opaque object writing to the depth buffer.
+If it's less, than we know where is an opaque object at that pixel.

+In principle, we could allow clouds in front of opaque objects by performing raymarching only up to the physical depth indicated by this value.
+However, this introduces additional sorting issues with transparent objects, and is outside the scope of this tutorial.

-If there is an object in front of the clouds, we set the cloud fragment to empty: it has transmittance 1, intensity 0, and a far depth.
+Instead, we could use the existence of object in front of the clouds to set the cloud fragment to empty: it has transmittance 1, intensity 0, and a far depth.
+When re-performing raymarching every frame, this is a fine approximation that will save processing the raymarching and allow final blending to properly reproduce the scene color.

+See the corresponding discussions in [History](History.md) and [Tutorial](.../Tutorial.md) discussions about depth handling.

+#### Extents

 Additionally, if the world-space direction of the view ray is negative in `y`, then we know it is pointing below the horizon.